Optimar delivers stun and bleed system to the Service Boat "FDA Emilie"

 The service boat for Finnsnes Dykk & Anleggservice is currently under construction at Fitjar Mekaniske Verksted and is scheduled for delivery in August.

-The vessel will be equipped with a bleeding system from Optimar, according to a company press release.
-It features two fish tanks with a combined capacity of 115 cubic meters.
+In order to get the highest efficiency The vessel will be equipped with a stun and bleed system from Optimar, It features two fish tanks with a combined capacity of 115 cubic meters.

 "A Kinder Egg"